Public Records & Services in Heron

 Frequently Asked Questions

 To register to vote in Heron, Montana, residents can register online through the Montana Secretary of State's website, by mail, or in person at the Sanders County elections office.
 Montana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Montana Secretary of State's voter lookup tool.
-For local municipal elections in Heron, contact the Sanders County Clerk's office for schedules and ballot information.
+For local county and state elections (Heron is an unincorporated community in Sanders County and does not hold municipal elections), contact the Sanders County Clerk's office for schedules and ballot information.

 Property records for Heron, Montana are maintained by the Sanders Montana Department of Revenue's Office and the Sanders County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Sanders County, including parcels in Heron.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Sanders County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Montana counties provide online property record searches through their county websites.
-For in-person requests, visit the Sanders County offices at the county courthouse.
 The Sanders County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Heron, Montana residents are available through both county and state offices.
 The Montana Department of Public Health and Human Services, Vital Records, located in Helena, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Montana.
 Orders can be placed online, by mail, or in person.
 Locally, the Sanders County Clerk's office issues marriage licenses and maintains marriage records for Sanders County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.